shimmy568/blog/source/_posts/docker-nodejs.md

 }
 ```

 I'm going to gloss over what this file is doing and what it can do.
-Baiscly all you need to know is it defines a start command with `"start": "node src/app.js"` that we can then run with `npm start` and it states that we are going to need to download [express](https://expressjs.com/) to be able to run our application.
+Basically, all you need to know is it defines a start command with `"start": "node src/app.js"` that we can then run with `npm start` and it states that we are going to need to download [express](https://expressjs.com/) to be able to run our application.

 ### The Actual Fucking Code